microsoft/Win2D/README.md

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
-It is available to C#, C++ and VB developers writing apps for the Windows Universal Platform (UWP).
+It is available to C#, C++ and VB developers writing apps for WinUI3.
 It utilizes the power of Direct2D, and integrates seamlessly with XAML and CoreWindow.

 ##### Where to get it